Computer Science Study

 Implementing Mass Storage

-Techniques for configuring and managing storage devices.
+Techniques for configuring and managing storage devices

-Partitioning
+Partitioning Systems

 File Systems